scraggo/scraggo.github.io/content/blog/tech/reflections-coding-bootcamp.md

 At Fullstack, you're part of a cohort that lasts 3 months.
 Everyone starts as Juniors.
 At the end of 6 weeks, you're given an exam.
 If you pass, you can move onto Senior phase.
 Cohort sizes range from 12 to 30 people.
 Luckily, mine was only 16 people.

 There are 6 teaching assistants they call "fellows" - 3 of them Senior and 3 of them Junior.
-The Senior fellows had started a cohort before I started.
+The Senior fellows started one cohort (3 months) before I started.
 The fellows I worked with were helpful and knowledgeable, especially the ones that lead my "learning team."
 The goal of those teams was to give us another outlet to discuss and ask questions about the curriculum.

 There were 2 senior professors and 1 junior professor.
 We mostly worked with 1 senior and the junior professor.
 They knew their stuff!